vphill/web-archiving-course/modules/module-08-other-tools.md

 Enter the websites URL into the provided box and choose "Check now".

-For this example I chose to look at the Electric Reliability Council of Texas (ERCOT) website (https://ercot.com (Links to an external site.)).
+For this example I chose to look at the Electric Reliability Council of Texas (ERCOT) website (https://ercot.com ).

 ![Alt](images/module-08-archiveready-02.png "ArchiveReady results page for http://ercot.com")